msclar/msclar.github.io/_pages/about.md

   - /about.html
 ---

+I am a second year PhD student in computer science at the University of Washington, advised by [Yejin Choi](https://homes.cs.washington.edu/~yejin/) and [Yulia Tsvetkov](https://homes.cs.washington.edu/~yuliats/).
+My research area is natural language processing, and I am particularly interested developing algorithms for improving language models' reasoning performance.
+My current focus is in theory of mind reasoning tasks, where I previously did research for multi-agent reinforcement learning setups.
+I have also done research in efficient models for controllable text generation (in summarization).

+See my [Google Scholar](https://scholar.google.com/citations?user=4uNPtZgAAAAJ&hl=en&oi=ao) for an updated list of publications.

+### Before the PhD program

-I'm a BSc + MSc in Computer Science from the University of Buenos Aires, with a heavy focus in Mathematics.
-I did my MSc thesis in visual search modeling (see arxiv, in submission).
+I received a BSc + MSc in Computer Science from the University of Buenos Aires, with a heavy focus in Mathematics.
+I did my MSc thesis in visual search modeling (oral presentation at SVRHM @ NeurIPS 2020, 2nd highest scoring paper and recipient of the NVIDIA Diversity in AI Best Paper Award).

-I am a Lead Machine Learning Engineer at [ASAPP](https://asapp.com), where I develop models to efficiently rank text in real-time.
+I was a Lead Machine Learning Engineer at [ASAPP](https://asapp.com), where I developed models to efficiently rank text in real-time.
 Before that, I was a Lead Data Scientist at BrightSector, developing different NLP models for [the largest e-commerce site in Latin America](https://en.wikipedia.org/wiki/MercadoLibre).
 I did two Software Engineer internships at Facebook, where I was granted two patents for my work in video stabilization (see [1](https://patents.google.com/patent/US10582211B2/en), [2](https://patents.google.com/patent/US10506248B2/en)).

 I won several international **awards in mathematics and informatics** olympiads.
 Among them:
 - Latin American Champion and First to Solve Problem F award at the World Finals of the International Collegiate Programming Contest (see [press coverage in the front page of the largest newspaper in Argentina](https://www.clarin.com/sociedad/uba-programacion-mundial_0_SJvhWKYv7e.html))